 3 – DON’T dress in your Sunday best!

 If you normally don’t get dressed up, showered, shaved daily then don’t show up to your examination this way.
 Show up the way you are on any given day.
 An examiner’s impression of you can have an outcome on his report.
 If you tell the doctor that you have trouble getting motivated to take a shower or shave, but you look like you’re headed to a job interview, this may give the doctor the impression that you are exaggerating your symptoms.
 If you cannot work because of the PTSD do not make it look otherwise.

 Remember what you’re there for!
 When someone asks you “How are you today?” we often automatically respond “good, and you?”
 You’re not “good,” you’re suffering from a disability.
 You would be surprised at how many C&P exams and medical records I read where the veteran is asked about his disability, and he or she responds with “I’m fine,” or “I’m ok.”
 I know that when we were in the military, you were expected to suck it up and move on, and any complaining about pain or illness was met with ridicule.
 I get it, I’m the same way.
 But you’re not in the service anymore, and your life depends on you getting help with your illness.
 So speak up!
 This is another reason why I suggest bringing another or family member with you.

 5 – DON’T exaggerate your symptoms!

 I have seen several C&P exams where the examiner accuses the veteran of “malingering,” or exaggerating his or her symptoms.
 Often, this is NOT the case.
 However, if an examiner BELIEVES you are malingering, it may affect the entire report.
-If you are suffering from one mental disorder, and you give symptoms of another disorder, then the examiner may believe your real symptoms are also false.
-Some exams, such as the MMPI may be given to veterans who are thought to be malingering, and this will obviously negatively affect your claim.
+Doctors use exams, such as the MMPI, on veterans who they think are malingering.
+This will obviously negatively affect your claim.

 6 – DO bring someone!